-To lightly coat food with a mixture of cornmeal, breadcrumbs and flour.
+To lightly coat food with a mixture of cornmeal, breadcrumbs and/or flour.

 A gratin of pumpkin pasta and minced meat.
 (Photo: teleginatania/Shutterstock)

-Infuse: To soak herbs, teas or fruits in liquid to extract their repsective flavors.
+To soak herbs, teas or fruits in liquid to extract their respective flavors.

 Orecchiette pasta with broccoli.
 (Photo: studiogi/Shutterstock)